JEP 504: Remove the Applet API

 -

-Code that still uses the Applet API will either stay on older releases or will migrate to some other API.
+Applications that still use the Applet API will either stay on older releases or will migrate to some other API.
 In cases where the

 Applet